isgyane/isgyane/README.md

-# 👨‍💻 Isaac Somuah
+# 👋 Hi there

 **`Data Science | Business Analytics | Pharmaceutical Supply Chain Expert | Content Creator`**

-I'm a **Pharmacist** and **Data Analyst** with a passion for leveraging data to solve healthcare challenges.
-I bring extensive experience in pharmaceutical supply chain management, data analytics, and IT solutions.
-I'm also a content creator, and Excel instructor!
-I post content about data and IT solutions to YouTube and Tiktok.
+My name is Isaac Somuah, a pharmacist and data analyst interested in data for solving supply chain and healthcare challenges.
+I post content about data and IT solutions on YouTube and Tiktok - I want to make your life easier 😊.

 <a href="https://www.linkedin.com/in/isaacsomuah" target="_blank">
   <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"/>